mann1mal/zPod-PKS-CSE-Demos/NetworkPolicy/README.md

 64 bytes from 8.8.8.8: icmp_seq=1 ttl=51 time=4.081 ms
 2 packets transmitted, 2 packets received, 0% packet loss
 ~~~
 Awesome!
-But let's test to see if we can ping the IP of a pod that we shouldn't be able to communicate with, the database pod:
+But let's test to see if we can ping the IP of a pod that we shouldn't be able to communicate with, the `yelb-db` pod:
 ~~~
 root@yelb-ui-dcb8746fb-xf9g6:/# ping 172.16.19.4
 PING 172.16.19.4 (172.16.19.4): 56 data bytes